Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 How to avoid lying on your resume

-• Qualify all of your achievements with metrics, and show off your skills.
+• Qualify all your achievements with metrics.

-• Use industry buzzwords (but not cliches) to indicate you know what you’re talking about and to get past electronic filters.
+• Use industry buzzwords (but not cliches) to indicate you know what you’re talking about and get past electronic filters.

 • Take a chance with unconventional, creative job applications so your resume isn’t overlooked.